Website Screenshot Design Patterns

 }

-How can I schedule repeated website screenshot?
+How can I schedule repeated website screenshots?

-Pattern 7 - Take website screenshots at scheduled intervals
+Pattern 7 - Take Website Screenshots at Scheduled Intervals

-Use scheduling to capture screenshots at regular intervals such as weekly, daily, hourly or based on a custom interval (using a CRON notation).
+Use scheduling to capture screenshots at regular intervals such as weekly, daily, hourly, or based on a custom interval (using a CRON notation).

 Scheduling is shown below: